Getting to Longyearbyen

 Information for foreign citizens

-The Governor of Svalbard ("Sysselmannen") has produced an information pamphlet with useful information for foreign citizens living in Longyearbyen.
-The pamphlet contains basic information about important rights and obligations of everyone living on Svalbard.
+The Governor of Svalbard (Sysselmannen) has produced an information pamphlet with useful information for foreign citizens living in Longyearbyen.
+The pamphlet contains basic information about important rights and obligations of everyone living in Svalbard.
 It is translated into English, Thai and Russian, and we recommend you read through this before your arrival.
-The pamphlet can be downloaded as PdF on the Governor's webpage:
+The pamphlet can be downloaded as PDF from the Governor’s webpage.

 Arrival in Longyearbyen

-To get from the airport to the student housing you have to take the airport shuttle bus (costs approx. NOK 60) or a taxi.
+To get from the airport to the student housing in Nybyen you have to take the airport shuttle bus (costs approx. NOK 60) or a taxi.

 All new students will receive an envelope, in the UNIS reception, with information about UNIS and Longyearbyen.
 This envelope will also contain the username and password for the UNIS e-mail account.